T1456 Drive-by Compromise

-As described by Drive-by Compromise, a drive-by compromise is when an adversary gains access to a system through a user visiting a website over the normal course of browsing.
-With this technique, the user’s web browser is targeted for exploitation.
-For example, a website may contain malicious media content intended to exploit vulnerabilities in media parsers as demonstrated by the Android Stagefright vulnerability 1.
+Adversaries may gain access to a system through a user visiting a website over the normal course of browsing.
+With this technique, the user’s web browser is typically targeted for exploitation, but adversaries may also use compromised websites for non-exploitation behavior such as acquiring an Application Access Token.

 Item | Value |